 - Salima Naji, Agence Salima Naji Architecte, Tiznit

 - Claudia Rodriguez, Taller Nuevos Territorios, Mexico City

 - Carol Ross Barney, Ross Barney Architects, Chicago

 "Affirming Actions" will be held in the auditorium of the Rolex Learning Centre over three days, from March 24 to March 26.

 The event will start on the night of the 24th with an introduction by the organiser, Paolo Tombesi, and a keynote address by Toshiko Mori.

 On the 25th, there will be four 60 + 45 minute thematic conversations, each involving two architects and the facilitator.
 Each conversation is structured around a loose topic, chosen as an opportunity for the invited guests to articulate some of the important aspects informing their architectural positions - initially by making a TED-like short but focused presentation of their work, and then by engaging in a panel and Q+A discussion with the public.

 The same format will continue the morning of the 26th, with another two pairs of speakers.
 In the afternoon, an open group session on the role of university in facilitating the experiences relayed will complete the symposium.

 Doctoral students are expected to participate in the conversations as part of the public, by posing informed questions to the presenters and engaging in the debate.
 At the end of the symposium, they are required to prepare a succinct outline of a research proposal dealing with some of the practice-related issues and/or questions emerged during the colloquium.

-An information session focusing on the theory of architectural firms and the evolution of architectural markets will be offered a month before the event, on February 24.
+An information session focusing on the theory of architectural firms and the evolution of architectural markets will be offered three weeks before the event, on March 3.
 The workshop will also provide a scholarly bibliography on the subject matter, to read before the start of the symposium, and material concerning the work of the invitees.